The Dark (1979 film): Production

 Tobe Hooper was hired by Film Ventures International to direct the film.
 However, since Hooper fell behind schedule, the producers fired him and replaced him with Cardos.
 Cardos disclosed that initially, the monster was intended to be a "large, retarded giant of a human being", who was kept locked in an attic by its parents until it broke free, but halfway through production the producers decided they wanted the monster to be more "electronic" in nature and shoot laser beams from his eyes.
 While Cardos felt the film was overall decent, he disagreed with the producer's decision to change the monster so late in production.

 Reception

 Roger Ebert awarded the film one and a half stars.
 Jim Knipfel of Den of Geek awarded the film two stars out of five.

+Jacquelyn Hyde's turn as De Renzey earned her a nomination for a Saturn Award for Best Supporting Actress, but lost to Veronica Cartwright in Alien.